 If they don't do it soon, being ranked No. 16 on The Economist's "best place to be born" index will look pretty good to our grandkids.

-Michael Reagan is the son of President Ronald Reagan and a political consultant.
+Michael Reagan is the son of President Ronald Reagan, a political consultant, and the author of "The New Reagan Revolution" (St. Martin's Press).
+He is the founder and chairman of The Reagan Group and president of The Reagan Legacy Foundation.
 Visit his website at www.michaelereagan.com.
-Send comments to email@example.com.
+Send comments to firstname.lastname@example.org.